eclipsesrl/udesly-docs/docs/shopify-order-page.md

 #### Items
+Insert a Collection List wrapper and add the following attribute:

+> item=items

-Insert a Collection List wrapper.
-On the Collection List items you can add the following attributes.
+Inside the Collection List item you can add the following attributes, attached to a text item:

-On Text elements:

 > item=title
 >